- Good spellers tend to use their knowledge of patterns in spelling; poor spellers produce simple letter-by-letter translations.

 - Show how to sort, compare, and contrast

 - Give special emphasis to difficult and/or frequently misspelled words.

 - Teaching this format has been fairly effective for Reading Spotlight for many years:

 LOOK – COPY – COVER – WRITE – CHECK – CORRECT

 - The learner correcting his or her own (practice) spelling test is the best way for students to improve spelling.

-- Vowel errors are, by far, the most common errors.
+- Vowel errors are, by far, the most common student errors.